 Ph.D. in Computer Science

-We are a dynamic and growing department with a strong Ph.D. program in the theory and design of computer programs and computing systems.
+We are a dynamic and growing department with a strong Ph.D. program in the theory and design of computing systems.

 Program at a glance